QAZebass/Playwright-Demoblaze/README.md

 ###

 <p align="left">I'm a QA Automation and I created this repo in order to show the things I can do in Playwright.
 For sure I'll be adding more tests and modifying things as I learn more.
-Isn't that all about?</p>
+Isn't that all about?.
+That's you'll see some extra setup files or utils that I don't actually use in this project since I intended to run more tests in parallel but due to some problems of tests interacting with each other I decided to make things simpler.</p>

 ###